 ACT2020 - ZERO WASTE & SOLAR FOOD POLICY

-Zero Waste and Solar Food Policy is in effect from the sail-off ceremony in Stockholm (June 11th) until arrival ceremony in Oslo (August date TBD).
-Policy applies to all crew members only during their participation “on duty” meaning when onboard the boat and within close surrounding areas at marinas, etc.
+Zero Waste and Solar Food Policy is in effect from the sail-off ceremony in Stockholm (June 11th) until the arrival ceremony in Oslo (August date TBD).
+The policy applies to all crew members only during their participation “on duty” meaning when onboard the boat and within close surrounding areas at marinas, etc.

 2. ZERO SINGLE-USE PLASTICS

 NO single-use plastics (hereafter referred to as “SUP”) will be brought onboard or used by crew members while on duty for the duration of the project.
 SUP is any plastic item designed for one use only, including but not limited to plastic flatware, bags, plates, cups, bottles, food packaged, etc. Even if SUP can be used several times (washing plastic cutlery, etc.) we choose to eliminate SUP altogether.
 Reusable alternatives will be provided to crew members.